 Folk College was founded to help more people learn to play music together.
 It is a non-competitive environment where you can kindle—or rekindle—your love of playing through folk music.
 Each year the staff includes nationally known musicians and wonderfully nurturing teachers from a broad spectrum of folk styles.
 Within one weekend, you’ll have a choice of workshops ranging from old time to Celtic to blues to international, and you’ll get to sing, dance, play, and listen.

-Many workshops, with subjects like “Learning to Jam,” “Tunes that are Cooler Than They are Hard,” and “How to Play be Ear”are designed to encourage musicians who have been “stuck in their living room,” haven't picked up their instrument since high school, or maybe just wanted to play an instrument but never dared!
+Many workshops, with subjects like “Learning to Jam,” “Tunes that are Cooler Than They are Hard,” and “How to Play by Ear” are designed to encourage musicians who have been “stuck in their living room,” haven't picked up their instrument since high school, or maybe just wanted to play an instrument but never dared!

-Each evening features a staff concert followed by staff-led jam sessions, and many people have commented that these are the best jams they attend all year.
+Each evening features a staff concert followed by staff-led jam sessions that many people have said are the best jams they've attend all year.
 Saturday after the concert, there’s a contradance with an open band.
-And the finale on Sunday is the student Folk Band Concert – so you’ll go home with a warm, fuzzy feeling.
+And the finale on Sunday is the Student Bands Concert – so you’ll go home with a warm, fuzzy feeling.

 So go ahead and browse these pages and be sure to check us out on Facebook.
 You'll get a sense of how people feel about Folk College, and you'll understand why they keep coming back.
 We hope you'll join us!